Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to Configure Service Fabric Automatic OS Image Upgrade.md

 ### Enumerate current OS image SKU's available in Azure

 New images are applied based on policy settings.
 The following example shows how to enumerate current OS image SKU's available in Azure to verify if node type is running the latest OS image version.
-[Example Get-AzVmImage](#example-get-azvmimage--location-location--publishername-publishername--offer-offer--sku-sku) below has expected output.
+[Example enumerate current OS image SKU's output](#example-enumerate-current-os-image-skus-output) below has expected output.

 ```powershell
 $resourceGroupName = '<resource group name>'